vladIsLove-hub/pleasure-tool/README.md

 - Currently you can specify only 5 or 10 percent of overwork.
 (Any other values will be considered are incorrect).
 - You can pass your personal report filename.
 Currently, the report filename must be not longer than 20 symbols.
-- You can specify `overwork: "false"` in the `projects.types.json` if you don't want apply overwork to specific tasks
+- You can specify `overwork: "false"` in the `projects.types.json` if you don't want apply overwork to specific tasks.

   ```json5
    "PBI Desktop, Build and Accessibility.Communication": {